FunkySayu/discord-event-manager/ui/web/src/assets/blizzard/README.md

-The following images are the property of Blizzard Entertainment, Inc.
+The images contained in this directories and sub-directories are the property of Blizzard Entertainment, Inc.

 Usage is tolerated as per [their official guidelines][legal-faq]: